gMakunde/FavoriteFood/README.md

   solution: pip uninstalled the libraries and pip3 installed them

 3. config vars wouldnt authenticate me.<br />
-  solution: I removed the quotes from confid vars
+  solution: I removed the quotes from config vars

+4. Odd index out of range error where index 1 had an error but not any index above or before it.<br />
+  solution: I realized that the index was an outlier and the recipie had no steps or directions so I removed it.

 ## What are known problems, if any, with your project?
 not applicable